 Pastor Sonnel is just one example of countless pastors across Africa who are investing in their communities through sustainable farming initiatives.

-By partnering with The Lulu Tree’s sustainable farming program, you will be allowing more of these pastors to not only raise up fathers who provide for their families, but plant seeds of the gospel.
+By partnering with The Lulu Tree’s sustainable farming program, you will not only be helping these pastors raise up fathers who can provide for their families, but to both plant — and harvest — the seeds of the gospel.